-The indoor spaces of Wave Hill, including Wave Hill House, the Perkins Visitor and Glyndor Gallery, are accessible to all our visitors.
+The indoor spaces of Wave Hill, including Wave Hill House, the Perkins Visitor Center and Glyndor Gallery, are accessible to all our visitors.
 Mainly due to the topography of the gardens, some areas of the gardens are less accessible; they are indicated on our seasonal Map & Guide.

 Wave Hill offers limited wheelchair-accessible parking onsite.
 Please be sure to present your access license plate or valid government-issued permit at our Front Gate.

 Wheelchairs are available on request at the Perkins Visitor Center.
 An all-terrain, manually operated wheelchair is also available, thanks to the generous support of The Morris P. Leibovitz Foundation.
 It accommodates up to 250 pounds.
 For use, please inquire at the Front Gate when you arrive.